 From Duisburg Hauptbahnhof (main station), take the 903 tram (towards Dinslaken station) to the stop at Theodor-Heuss-Strasse, then continue on foot for about 200 m, before turning left onto the »Grüner Pfad« (Green trail), passing beneath the motorway underpass.

-The artwork is located between the Landschaftspark Duisburg-Nord, the Emscherpromenade and the »Grüner Pfad«, in northwest of the big parking spot.
+The artwork is located between the Landschaftspark Duisburg-Nord, the Emscherpromenade and the »Grüner Pfad«, in northeast of the big parking spot.

 Installation in several parts, consisting of 22 sculptures of buildings